BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Tiny bathroom at East Glacier Lodge

 That being said, our room was clean and our bed was comfortable.
 It was a bit of a disappointment to pay over $200 a night for these accommodations but we spent very little time in our room.
-After all, the best place to hang out in the hotel is lobby!
+After all, the best place to hang out in the hotel is the lobby!
 More on that later.

-One last thing to know is that TV’s are never in national park lodges (at least to my knowledge).
+One last thing to know is that TVs are never in national park lodges (at least to my knowledge).
 I guess the National Park Service wants us to get out and enjoy nature and mingle with other travelers.
 I’m grateful for the mild suggestion to get out more.

 Amenities